 7. Inaccurate or Late Actual Settlement Quality Meter Data Penalty

-To the extent the PGE EIM Entity incurs a penalty for inaccurate or late actual settlement quality meter data, pursuant to Section 37.11.1 of the MO Tariff, the PGE EIM Entity shall directly assign the penalty to the offending Transmission Customer.Unaccounted For Energy (UFE) Any charges to the PGE EIM Entity pursuant to Section 29.11(c) of the MO Tariff for UFE shall not be sub-allocated to Transmission Customers.8.
-Other EIM Settlement Provisions
+To the extent the BPA EIM Entity incurs a penalty for inaccurate or late actual settlement quality meter data, pursuant to Section 37.11.1 of the MO Tariff, the BPA EIM Entity shall directly assign the penalty to the offending Transmission Customer.

-Any charges to the PGE EIM Entity pursuant to the MO Tariff for the EIM settlement provisions shown in the following table shall be sub-allocated as follows:
+8. Unaccounted For Energy (UFE) Any charges to the BPA EIM Entity pursuant to Section 29.11(c) of the MO Tariff for UFE shall be sub-allocated to Transmission Customers on the basis of Measured Demand.